blobb3/CulinaryDataSphere/README.md

 # CulinaryDataSphere

-CulinaryDataSphere is a project developed as part of the Oral Exam Project (Fall Semester 2022) within the Data Management course at ZHAW.
+CulinaryDataSphere is a project developed within the Data Management course at ZHAW (Fall Semester 2022).
 It aims to create a data management system for culinary information.

 ## Project Description